Vitamin D2 vs D3: What’s the Difference?

 This article explains the differences between vitamin D2 and D3, and whether one form is better than the other.

 What is vitamin D?

 While classified as a vitamin, vitamin D is more of a hormone.

 More than 30 organs, including your bones, intestine, kidneys, muscles, and skin, have vitamin D receptors (1).

 Vitamin D binds to these receptors to exert a range of functions related to bone health, blood sugar control, blood pressure regulation as well as immune and muscle function (2).

 Vitamin D is unique because your skin can make it from sunlight, which is why it’s commonly referred to as the “sunshine vitamin.”

-Approximately five to 30 minutes of sun exposure (without sunscreen) between 10 AM and 3 PM at least twice per week can provide enough vitamin D (3).
+Approximately five to 30 minutes of sun exposure (without sunscreen) between 10 AM and 3 PM at least twice per week can provide your body with adequate vitamin D (3).